Man faces execution in death of estranged wife, her daughter

 “It’s justice for the way my daughter was tortured.
 It’s justice for the way that Lovetta was murdered,” Montgomery said.

-As of late Monday, Green’s attorneys had not filed any appeals seeking to stop his execution, which was scheduled for Tuesday evening at the state penitentiary in Huntsville, Texas.
+As of late Tuesday morning, Green’s attorneys had not filed any appeals seeking to stop his execution at the state penitentiary in Huntsville, Texas.
+His attorney did not return several calls and emails seeking comment.

 “These impairments likely rendered (Green) unable to form the requisite intent to commit capital murder,” Green’s attorneys wrote in 2018.